fangbinggmail/Fine-tune-GPT2/README.md

-# Fine-tune-GPT2
+# Fine-tune-LLM

 ## Introduction

-This REPO contains a Jupyter notebook to fine tune the distilled GPT2 LLM model *distilgpt2* with data from the dataset *"talkmap/banking-conversation-corpus"*.
+This REPO contains a Jupyter notebook to fine tune the *bert-base-uncased* LLM model with data from the dataset *"AiresPucrs/sentiment-analysis"*.
 We used only the forst 5000 entries to save the training time.

 ## Installation